patrick-llgc/Learning-Deep-Learning/paper_notes/vpgnet.md

 tl;dr: Use VP to guide lane and RSM (road surface marking) detection under adverse weather condition.

-The design of catch-all channel dustbin to recalibrate softmax heatmap is interesting, and both [SuperPoint](super_point.md) and [VPGNet](vpgnet.md) used the same trick.
+The design of catch-all channel dustbin/absence channel to recalibrate softmax heatmap is interesting, and both [SuperPoint](super_point.md) and [VPGNet](vpgnet.md) used the same trick.

 #### Overall impression